 - Pantry items – cumin, olive oil and sherry vinegar glaze or balsamic vinegar and sriracha for some spice.

-Step 1: For this fresh summertime dip you just chop up the tomatoes and peaches and add onions and corn.
+For this fresh summertime dip you just chop up the tomatoes and peaches and add onions and corn.

 Yes, frozen peaches work very well in this recipe.
 They are a little softer but the flavor and texture still work with a salsa.

 Yes, you can also use frozen corn if corn on the cob is not available.
+I would not use canned corn as it will be too soft.

 Sherry vinegar glaze is similar to balsamic vinegar, both will add just a hint of sweetness.